 Oaxaca is famous for its mezcal, which is made by distilling any type of wild or cultivated agave.
 Tequila, on the other hand, is distilled exclusively from cultivated Blue Weber agave.
 Most of the mezcal in Oaxaca is handmade in small batches at family-run distilleries.
 Because of the vast number of agave plants used to make mezcal, the artisanal process, and the unique palate of each maestro mezcalero, or mezcal master, Oaxacan mezcals are incredibly unique and diverse.

-To sample Oaxaca’s tasty cultural heritage, make a reservation at Mezcaloteca for an educational tasting or sample the diverse mezcals on offer at Mezcalería In Situ or Cuish Mezcalería.
+To sample Oaxaca’s tasty cultural heritage in the capital, make a reservation at Mezcaloteca for an educational tasting or sample the diverse mezcals at Mezcalería In Situ or Cuish Mezcalería.

 You can buy a nice bottle of mezcal to take home from any of these mezcalerías.
 For a cheaper option (that might come in a plastic bottle), there’s the Unión de Palenqueros, an atmospheric storefront for a union of small local producers.
 It has quality mezcal at a great price but gets mixed reviews on customer service.
 Try it if you have a good idea already of what you’re looking for.